 When not in use, the extra batteries at the battery station would apparently support the national grid.
 Renault says they could be constantly used to store electricity from renewable energy sources or to power street lights and adjoining buildings.

-So, the Morphoz is a personal, shareable, transformational, disruptive, electric, part-autonomous, smart and modular crossover.
+So, the Morphoz is a personal, shareable, transformational, disruptive, electric, part-autonomous, smart, and modular crossover.
 Build it now and Renault would sell millions.
-As it happens, though, just the light signatures, interior materials and the non-extending version of the EV platform are likely to make production.
-Boo.
+As it happens, though, just the light signatures, interior materials, and the non-extending version of the EV platform are likely to make production.

 In This Website Gift-Feed.com We Utilize Some Affiliate Links Which May Generate A Small Commission From Clicks That Result In A Purchase Without Any Extra Cost To You.
 For More Information Please Refer The ABOUT US Page.

-If you liked this post share it on Facebook , Tweet it and save on Pinterest.
+If you liked this post please support us by sharing it on Facebook, Tweet it and pin it on Pinterest !!